garyfleming/dotfiles/musicbrainz-settings.md

 /%artist% - %title%
 ```

-Note: Disambiguation is added by scripting.
+Note: Disambiguation is added by scripting (a later section!).
 Adding it here as well doubles it up!

+Tick: Windows compatibility

 ## Plugins